What is the PMBOK® Guide?

 A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is the cornerstone publication of the Project Management Institute (PMI)®.
 It is an essential tool for those seeking to achieve the Project Management Professional (PMP)® credential, or Certified Associate in Project Management (CAPM)® certification.

-As it is widely recognised as a leading framework and body of knowledge, and always aligned with current project management practices it is also a key resource for all project managers worldwide.
+It is widely recognised as a leading framework and body of knowledge, and always aligned with current project management practices.
+As such, it is also a key resource for project managers worldwide.

 - Why did the PMBOK® Guide Change?

 When did PMBOK® Guide Change?

-Over the following months, PMI® R.E.P.s (Registered Education Providers) began to introduce the sixth edition.
+Over the following months, PMI® Registered Education Providers (R.E.P.s) began to introduce the sixth edition to their exam preparation courses.
 All providers are now using this edition.

 PMP® ExamThe updated PMP® Exam, aligned with the content of PMBOK® Guide - Sixth Edition, came into effect on March 26th, 2018.

 CAPM® ExamThe new CAPM® Exam came into practice on May 21st, 2018.

-What are the main changes in the PMBOK® Guide - Sixth Edition?
+What are the main changes to the PMBOK® Guide - 6th Edition?

 The changes from PMBOK® Guide - Fifth Edition to PMBOK® Guide - Sixth Edition reflect the type of environment project managers are working in today.

 The PMI® is run by volunteers who are active and experienced project managers.
 They revised and updated the PMBOK® Guide - Sixth Edition in response to feedback from PMI® stakeholders, and answering requirements they themselves had encountered within projects.

-Overall, the changes bring about even more clarity and the sense of a more organic, adaptive PMBOK® Guide, ideal for today’s project management world.
+Overall, the changes bring about even more clarity and the sense of a more organic, adaptive PMBOK® Guide, ideal for the current business climate.

 We have divided the main changes into the following sections: